MAS 700 – Future of News and Participatory Media

 April 30: Final Project User Story Working Session

 Catherine and Erhardt will offer a crash course in user-centered design, specifically on developing user stories and workshops to help Final Project teams with design, presentation, and the requirement that a non-team member report a story using your tool or process.
-Each participant will present her or his proposed final project, for feedback and critique.
+We will workshop each other’s final projects.

 Assignment, due May 7: Final Project